saferpay/sndbx/texts/recurring.md

 }
 ```

-> This process must be carried out for every initial transaction, that might have a follow up.
+> ><i class="glyphicon icon-exclamation-sign"></i> This process must be carried out for every initial transaction, that might have a follow up.

 ###Validating the transaction